revolist/revogrid-vuepress/src/guide/cell.editor.md

 # Cell editor

 `RevoGrid` provides a way to define your own editors.
+Or you can use [predefined column types](./column.types.html).
 In order to do so you have to define your class with render method.

 ### Class format editor sample